chetannarasimhaiah/Kafka---Governance/Producer/Consumer Configs And Best Practices.md

  Trade off for number of partitions.
 An increased number of partitions may increase throughput.
 However, there is a tradeoff in that an increased number of partitions may also increase latency.
 A broker by default uses a single thread to replicate data from another broker, so it may take longer to replicate a lot of partitions shared between each pair of brokers and consequently take longer for messages to be considered committed.
 No message can be consumed until it is committed, so this can ultimately increase end-toend latency.

-By default, the producer is tuned for low latency and the configuration parameter linger.ms is set to 0, which means the producer will send as soon as it has data to send.
+By default, the producer is tuned for low latency and the configuration parameter **linger.ms** is set to 0, which means the producer will send as soon as it has data to send.
 Disabling compression typically spares the CPU cycles but increases network bandwidth utilization, compression.type=none to spare the CPU cycles.

 Acks configuration parameter.
-By default, acks=1, which means the leader broker will respond sooner to the producer before all replicas have received the message.
+By default, **acks=1**, which means the leader broker will respond sooner to the producer before all replicas have received the message.
 Depending on your application requirements, you can even set acks=0 so that the producer will not wait for a response for a producer request from the broker, but then messages can potentially be lost without the producer even knowing.

 #### Consumer :

- Two configuration parameters together lets you reason through the size of fetch request, i.e., fetch.min.bytes, or the age of a fetch request, i.e., fetch.max.wait.ms
+ Two configuration parameters together lets you reason through the size of fetch request, i.e., **fetch.min.bytes**, or the age of a fetch request, i.e., **fetch.max.wait.ms**

 #### Effect of batching against Throughput and Latency :